What counts as a 'Tuscany food experience' in 2026?

 Which Tuscan cities should anchor your food experiences?

-Florence, Siena and the Chianti hill towns form the core triangle of Tuscany's food scene, with Montalcino and Pienza adding the Val d'Orcia leg further south.
-Florence is your hub for cooking classes, market walks and Bistecca alla Fiorentina (Chianina beef, charcoal-grilled, served rare); the Mercato Centrale and Mercato di Sant'Ambrogio are both walkable from Santa Maria Novella station.
-Siena anchors the south, an easy drive from Montalcino for Brunello tastings and Pienza for pecorino aged in volcanic ash.
+Florence, Siena and the Chianti hill towns form the core triangle of Tuscany's food scene, with Montalcino and Pienza adding the Val d'Orcia leg further south — the UNESCO-listed sweep of golden wheat fields and lone cypress trees you've seen on every Tuscany postcard.
+Florence is your hub for cooking classes, market walks and Bistecca alla Fiorentina — a thick-cut T-bone (minimum 5 cm) from Chianina cattle, the long-legged white breed native to the Val di Chiana, charcoal-grilled rare over oak embers and traditionally served with only salt, pepper and a splash of olive oil; the Mercato Centrale and Mercato di Sant'Ambrogio are both walkable from Santa Maria Novella station.
+Siena — the medieval, fan-shaped Gothic city famous for the Palio horse race in its central Piazza del Campo — anchors the south, an easy drive from Montalcino for Brunello tastings and Pienza, the tiny Renaissance hilltown commissioned by Pope Pius II in the 15th century and now the world capital of pecorino — sheep's milk cheese aged in chestnut leaves, hay or volcanic tufa ash, ranging from soft fresh wheels to crumbly aged stagionato.
 Greve in Chianti is the wine-village heart between Florence and Siena — its Saturday market and the surrounding estates of Castellina, Radda and Gaiole are where the Chianti Classico Black Rooster signature concentrates.
-San Gimignano handles Vernaccia DOCG and saffron, while Forte dei Marmi covers the coast for sea-bass crudo and cacciucco.
+San Gimignano, the medieval skyline of stone towers often called 'the Manhattan of Tuscany', handles Vernaccia di San Gimignano DOCG — Italy's first-ever DOC white wine (1966), bright and almond-finished, paired locally with the region's prized saffron, hand-harvested from autumn crocus fields just outside the walls.
+Forte dei Marmi covers the Versilia coast (north-west Tuscany, an hour from Pisa) for sea-bass crudo and cacciucco — a centuries-old Livornese fishermen's stew of at least five different fish and shellfish simmered in red wine and tomato, ladled over toasted garlic bread.
 If you're staying in a villa, anchor your trip to two of these hubs and accept that the further-flung sixth (typically the coast) will be a one-day excursion.

 - Montalcino — Brunello tasting at a working estate.
-Half-day, €60–€120 per person, three to five wines paired with pecorino and salumi.
+Half-day, €60–€120 per person, three to five wines (often a Rosso di Montalcino, a Brunello DOCG and a long-aged Riserva) paired with aged pecorino and Tuscan salumi — cured pork specialities like finocchiona (fennel-seed salami) and prosciutto crudo Toscano.
 Book 4–8 weeks ahead in summer.

 - Florence — Mercato Centrale + cooking class.
-Morning market walk plus afternoon pasta workshop, €90–€140 per person; ends with a shared lunch.
+Morning walk through the 19th-century iron-and-glass food hall in the San Lorenzo district plus afternoon pasta workshop, €90–€140 per person; ends with a shared lunch.

 - Chianti — winery lunch with vineyard tour.
-Three hours, €70–€110 per person; pair with at least one estate that owns its olive grove for the November oil tasting.
+Three hours, €70–€110 per person; pair with at least one estate that owns its olive grove so you can taste the November olio nuovo — the just-pressed extra-virgin oil, peppery and grassy, drizzled raw on warm bread (fettunta).

 - San Miniato — truffle hunt with trained dogs.
-Two to three hours in the woods, €110–€180 per person, followed by a truffle-led farm lunch.
+Two to three hours in the oak and hazelnut woods between Pisa and Florence with a tartufaio (truffle hunter) and his Lagotto Romagnolo dog, €110–€180 per person, followed by a truffle-led farm lunch.
+Peak season for the prized white truffle (tartufo bianco) is October–December.

 - Your villa — private chef dinner.
 Three to four hours at your own table, €85–€220 per person depending on tier; the only experience where the wine flows freely and nobody drives.

 - Pienza — pecorino tasting with the cheesemaker.
-Forty-five minutes, €25–€40 per person; ideal as a 'small moment' between bigger experiences.
+Forty-five minutes, €25–€40 per person, comparing fresh, semi-aged and ash-aged sheep's milk wheels straight from the dairy; ideal as a 'small moment' between bigger experiences.

 | Tier | Courses | Price per person | What you get |